aryansingh3113/Healthcare-Prototype/README.md

 # Healthcare-Prototype
 Prototype of healthcare site for hackathon
-Used mostly using chat gpt
+Created mostly using chat gpt